mobiledev7890/business-in-ravet/README.md

 ## 🔒 Security

-- API keys are stored in environment variables
+- API keys and DB URLs are stored in environment variables (`backend/.env`)
-- `.env` file is excluded from version control
+- `.env` is excluded from version control
-- No sensitive data is committed to the repository
+- Frontend never talks directly to Google Places; only backend uses the API key

 ## 🤝 Contributing